KeelyTeh/Analytics_Bootcamp/README.md

 # Natality Project
 This project was conducted as part of CareerFoundry's Data Analytics Program.
 However, all students chose their own data set for this project.

+To see the Tableau dashboard for this Python analysis, click [here](https://public.tableau.com/app/profile/keely7601/viz/AdvancedAnalytics6_7/Story1?publish=yes)

 ## Objective
 Each year women experience abnormal infant birth weights and gestation times, which puts them and their newborns in danger.
 A government medical agency wants to better understand the factors leading to untimely deliveries, so they can help ensure normal birth weights and gestation.